symfony/symfony-docs/cookbook/security/force_https.rst

                 ),
             ),

-The login form itself needs to allow anonymous access otherwise users will be unable to authenticate.
+The login form itself needs to allow anonymous access, otherwise users will be unable to authenticate.
 To force it to use ``HTTPS`` you can still use ``access_control`` rules by using the ``IS_AUTHENTICATED_ANONYMOUSLY``
 role: